swarajaalla/infy_sb_tradefinance/README.md

 VITE_API_URL=http://127.0.0.1:8000
 ```

-⚠️ The `.env` file is **not committed** to GitHub for security reasons.
+⚠️ This file is not committed to GitHub for security reasons.
-This value is only an example for local development.

 ---